 Toppings: Fried Cauliflower, Peanuts, and Extras

-- While lentils are cooking, wash cauliflower and cut into 1-inch florets.
-Heat olive oil in a large skillet over medium-high heat and sauté cauliflower until starting to brown and tender.
-Season with half the lemon juice.
+While lentils cook, fry cauliflower: wash cauliflower and cut into 1-inch florets.
+Heat olive oil in a large skillet over medium-high heat , add cauliflower florets and sauté until tender enough to insert a fork and are starting to brown.
+Stir in half the lemon juice to season.

-- Meanwhile, dry roast peanuts: toss in a small skillet over medium high heat for 5-8 minutes, shaking pan to turn nuts to cook evenly.
-Remove from heat when starting to brown and heated through.
+While cauliflower sautés, dry roast peanuts: add peanuts to a small skillet (without oil) and heat over medium-high heat 5-8 minutes, shaking pan to turn nuts and cook evenly.
+Remove from heat when starting to brown and hot.

 Once lentils have absorbed all the water, stir in salt, 1/4 cup yogurt, and whole milk.
 Remove from heat and serve lentils topped with cauliflower, peanuts, yogurt, and a sprinkle of lemon juice.

 Prep time: 25-30 min // Cook time: 30 min // Total time: 50-60 min // Serves 6 - Serving Size: 1 c. lentils + 1/2 c. cauliflower + 1 1/2 Tbsp. peanuts + 1 Tbsp. yogurt -- Nutrients per serving: 513 calories -- 24g total fat -- 7g saturated fat -- 0g trans fat -- 24mg cholesterol -- 607mg sodium -- 55g total carbohydrates -- 23g fiber -- 7g sugar -- 23g protein